 Office Hours: BY APPOINTMENT.
 Call or e-mail requesting an appointment.
-I will meet at time I am free by telephone or by video conference.
-Please request meetings one day in advance if at all possible.
+I will meet at time I am free in person, by telephone or by video conference.
+Please request meetings one day in advance.
 A telephone call is often much less intrusive for me than an e-mail.
-I can often clear up misunderstandings or explain something that is confusing in just 5-10 minutes on the phone.
+I can often clear misunderstandings or explain something that is confusing in just 5-10 minutes on the phone.
 Responding by e-mail or Zoom takes considerably longer.
-I want you to contact me any time you need some assistance or just want to discuss something.
-Please do not hesitate to contact me, preferably by telephone.
-I will give you my personal telephone number by e-mail before classes start.

-All correspondence in this course must occur through Canvas or your UFL e-mail account.
+I will give you my personal telephone number when class starts.
+All course correspondence must occur through Canvas or your UFL e-mail account.
 UF does not permit student-faculty correspondence through other venues.

-Course Description: I want you to know how to use several research methods to produce valid and reliable results in your research.
-We will examine several data collection methods, but the course does not present all the methods that are available to the social scientist.
-This course does not provide the in-depth knowledge of each method we discuss that you will need to use the method in your own research.
-There are courses and books about each of the methods of data collection we will study.
-It is your responsibility as a graduate student is to seek out resources about a specific method of data collection that you want to use and acquire the in-depth knowledge you will need to use the method successfully.
+Course Description: This course will provide a solid foundation in the principles of measurement in the social sciences - both qualitative and quantitative - and explore some typically used methods.
+You will learn how to use different research methods to produce valid and reliable research results.
+We will examine several commonly used data collection methods, but the course does not present all the methods that are available to a social scientist, nor does this course provide the in-depth knowledge of each method we discuss.
+There are entire courses and books about each method of data collection we will study.
+Treat this course as a starting place for our exploration of research data collection.

-Course Goals: The goals of this course are to improve your ability to assess, apply and create scientific research findings in your professional and personal life.
+Course Goals: The goals of this course are to improve your ability to assess, apply and createscientific research findings in your professional and personal life.